 A study of basic English skills covering the essential elements of punctuation, usage, grammar, sentence structure, and reading comprehension.
-This course is required for all students scoring between 70 and 94 on the ETS ACCUPLACER proficiency examination in English usage.

-A student must either earn a grade of 'B-' or above in Basic English Skills III, or score a 95 or above on a retake of the ETS ACCUPLACER test to proceed to English Composition I. (Credit for Basic English Skills III does not apply toward any degree offered by the college.)
+This course is required for all students scoring between 70 and 94 on the English Placement Test proficiency examination in English usage.
+A study of basic English skills covering the essential elements of punctuation, usage, grammar, sentence structure, and reading comprehension.
+This course is required for all students scoring between 70% and 79% on the English Placement Test.
+A student must either earn a grade of 'B-' or above in Basic English Skills III to proceed to English Composition I. (Credit for Basic English Skills III does not apply toward any degree offered by the college.)